oguzthmc/test-lifecycle-methods/README.md

 If you do need to modify state that would have to happen in the other lifecycle methods, therefore keeping _render()_ pure.

-Furthermore, keeping your _render()_ simple and clean without state updates makes your app maintainable.
+Furthermore, keeping your _render()_ simple and clean without state updates makes your app maintainable.<br />

 ### componentDidMount()